Ascidiacea: Anatomy

 The upper surface of the animal, opposite to the part gripping the substratum, has two openings, or siphons.
 When removed from the water, the animal often violently expels water from these siphons, hence the common name of "sea squirt".
 The body itself can be divided into up to three regions, although these are not clearly distinct in most species.
 The pharyngeal region contains the pharynx, while the abdomen contains most of the other bodily organs, and the postabdomen contains the heart and gonads.
-In many sea squirts, the postabdomen, or even the entire abdomen, are absent, with their respective organs being located more anteriorly.
+In many sea squirts, the postabdomen, or even the entire abdomen, is absent, with its respective organs being located more anteriorly.

 As its name implies, the pharyngeal region is occupied mainly by the pharynx.
 The large buccal siphon opens into the pharynx, acting like a mouth.
 The pharynx itself is ciliated and contains numerous perforations, or stigmata, arranged in a grid-like pattern around its circumference.
 The beating of the cilia sucks water through the siphon, and then through the stigmata.
 A long ciliated groove, or endostyle, runs along one side of the pharynx, and a projecting ridge along the other.
 The endostyle may be homologous with the thyroid gland of vertebrates, despite its differing function.

 The pharynx is surrounded by an atrium, through which water is expelled through a second, usually smaller, siphon.
 Cords of connective tissue cross the atrium to maintain the general shape of the body.
 The outer body wall consists of connective tissue, muscle fibres, and a simple epithelium directly underlying the tunic.

 Digestive system

 The pharynx forms the first part of the digestive system.
 The endostyle produces a supply of mucus which is then passed into the rest of the pharynx by the beating of flagella along its margins.
 The mucus then flows in a sheet across the surface of the pharynx, trapping planktonic food particles as they pass through the stigmata, and is collected in the ridge on the dorsal surface.
 The ridge bears a groove along one side, which passes the collected food downwards and into the oesophageal opening at the base of the pharynx.

-The oesophagus runs downwards to a stomach in the abdomen, which secretes enzymes that digest the food.
+The esophagus runs downwards to a stomach in the abdomen, which secretes enzymes that digest the food.
 An intestine runs upwards from the stomach parallel to the oesophagus and eventually opens, through a short rectum and anus, into a cloaca just below the atrial siphon.
 In some highly developed colonial species, clusters of individuals may share a single cloaca, with all the atrial siphons opening into it, although the buccal siphons all remain separate.
 A series of glands lie on the outer surface of the intestine, opening through collecting tubules into the stomach, although their precise function is unclear.